-Only players serving penalty time, players ready to substitute on the fly and official scorers and timers are allowed in the substitution area.
+Only players serving penalty time, players ready to substitute on the fly and official scorers, timers or alternate official are allowed in the substitution area.

 A.R.
 5. Any violation of the rules within the bench, coaches or substitution area can be called only by the officials on the playing field.